It’s 2024 and today I’m going to quickly discuss the best food to eat, to lower stress levels…

 And, if you are already living a stressful life… or are dealing with extra stress… or you have the type of personality that gets stressed or anxious more quickly than someone else, then you should consider eating more carbs.

-Of course, a super high carb diet isn’t good either, especially if it’s simple, fast-digesting carbs since the blood sugar goes up quickly and then drops quickly, and then now you’re going to cause an increase in cortisol levels again to raise your blood sugar.
+This is because blood sugar goes up quickly and then drops quickly.
+This will then cause an increase in cortisol levels again to raise your blood sugar levels back up to normal levels.

 So, What Is The Answer?

 What has worked for myself and my clients over the past decade is to go ahead and eat carbs.
-And more precisely, have carbs at specific times of the day, based on your goals and stress levels.

 For example, if you exercise … you’ll have elevated cortisol levels after your workout.
 Which is normal.
 It gives you energy.